wpinvestigative/fema_hazard_mitigation_2021/README.md

 # About the data

-The data was pulled from OpenFEMA.
+The data for the purpose of sharing methodology was pulled from OpenFEMA.

 * [Hazard Mitigation Assistance Projects - v2*](https://www.fema.gov/openfema-data-page/hazard-mitigation-assistance-projects-v2)